 Note: Google Spreadsheets currently have a limit of 2,000,000 cells per spreadsheet and our platform currently supports a maximum of 50,000 rows.
 If your data source is beyond this limit, you will need to consider an alternative connector approach.

-For more information refer to Google's help center here:
+For more information refer to Google's help center click this link.

 To set up a Google Spreadsheet connector for your data source, follow the steps below.

-- In the list of available data sources, hover your mouse over the listing of the data source you wish to connect.
-A set of options will show, click on the settings link.
+2. A list of available data sources will appear.
+Hover your mouse over the listing of the data source you wish to connect.
+A set of options will show, click on the 'settings' link.